basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 Also, a mind to application performance means a heck of a lot more when the operating cost can be measured in direct, immediate currency transactions, as opposed to a some-time-in-the-future slight increase in AWS fees over time, for example.

+---

+Remember, you can [take a look at Conway's Game of Life for Ethereum](https://conwaysgame.github.io/solidity-ethereum/) right now.
+If you'd like to check out the code or maybe make some improvements or raise an issue, [the code is on GitHub](https://github.com/conwaysgame/solidity-ethereum) and I'd love to hear from you.

+As a final note, I'd like to offer sincere thanks to [ligi](https://twitter.com/mr_ligi) for trying it out and offering valuable opinions, as well as Reddit users /u/FrequentMushroom, /u/liberated, /u/Phistofeles, /u/hodak2 and /u/squeeze_tooth_paste for trying it also.
+I'd also like to thank my very good friends for their keen eyes and candid critique: the ever-encouraging and intelligent [Jon Finerty](https://twitter.com/jonfinerty) and [Matt Lewis](https://twitter.com/yjhda).

 <script type="text/javascript">
   const sendEthButton = document.querySelector('.sendEthButton');